ps/web_terminal/README.md

 * I did this little side project to explore JavaScript a little bit.

 #####Disclaimer#####
-* The web terminal works best in Firefox.
-At the moment Chrome and IE still works but the way backspace is being handeled is a little peculiar.
-Compatibility for those browsers is coming soon.
+* Typing speed (in the terminal) may vary between browers due to varying usage of 'onkeypress' vs 'onkeyup' events.
+The reason for the spilt usage is the fact that not all browsers trigger 'onkeypress' event when the backspace button is pressed.